altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 *Martha was falling*
 ~The rushing wind was all around her.
 It was deafening, yet she was in a pocket.
-The island of cliff that sheared off the landscape stayed in one piece.
-It shielded her from the wind~
-~The gravity lessened as she fell, returning to a relative normal~ ~She saw a darkness growing below the edge, racing towards her~ `
+The island of cliff that sheared off the landscape shielded her from the wind~ ~The gravity lessened as she fell, returning to a relative normal~ ~She saw a darkness growing below the edge, racing towards her~ `